tmad4000/VoiceFlow/docs/DESIGN.md

 **Problem:** User didn't want undo, but it executed before they could correct

 **Possible solutions (future consideration):**
-- Add brief delay before executing? (hurts responsiveness)
+- Add brief delay before executing? (hurts responsiveness) → **Implemented as configurable delay**
-- "Cancel" voice command to undo last action?
+- "Cancel" voice command to undo last action? → **Implemented ("cancel that", "no wait")**
-- This might just be accepted behavior for voice control
+- This might just be accepted behavior for voice control (still true for some apps)

 ---